 Data sources

 For our research on statistical reporting guidelines, we used the Web of Science’s Journal Citation Reports (2016) to create a list of sociology journals.
 For each journal on this list, we verified whether it adhered to the APA statistical reporting guidelines or not.

-For our research regarding statistical reporting errors, publication bias, the ‘bump’ in p-values and marginal significance, we collected data from several journals.
-Since ‘statcheck’ only retrieves and recalculates fully APA-reported results, we collected articles from two journals from Web of Science’s Journal Citation Reports (2016) that require APA statistical reporting, namely Cornell Hospitality Quarterly (CHQ) and Journal of Marriage and Family (JMF).
-We selected CHQ and JMF because they had the highest impact factors (1st rank for CHQ with 2.657, and 3rd rank for JMF with 2.238) among the sociology journals requiring APA statistical reporting1.
+For our research on statistical reporting errors, publication bias/p-hacking, the ‘bump’ in p-values, and marginal significance, we collected data from several journals.
+Since statcheck only retrieves and recalculates fully APA-reported results, we collected articles from two journals from Web of Science’s Journal Citation Reports (2016) that require APA statistical reporting, namely Cornell Hospitality Quarterly (CHQ) and Journal of Marriage and Family (JMF).
+We selected CHQ and JMF because they had the highest impact factors (1st rank for CHQ with 2.657, and 3rd rank for JMF with 2.238) among sociology journals requiring APA statistical reporting1.
 We used all 310 articles from the 2014-2016 volumes of CHQ and JMF (100 and 210 articles, respectively).
-To compare differences in statistical reporting errors between results from APA journals and non-APA journals, we also retrieved results from non-APA journals from the Web of Science’s Journal Citation Reports (2016).
-We decided to retrieve results of articles (325 in total) from the 2014-2016 volumes of ASR, AJS, and SQ.
-We chose these journals since they were the ones used in Gerber & Malhotra’s (2008) research on publication bias - a study we wanted to replicate.
-Fully APA-reported results retrieved using ‘statcheck’ from all five journals included in our study were put into a data set called ‘APA’, and p-values automatically retrieved by ‘statcheck’ from all five journals were put into a data set called ‘AllP’.
-Finally, reproducible manually retrieved results related to explicitly stated hypotheses (of which the p-value could be recalculated by hand), and p-values related to explicitly stated hypotheses from ASR, AJS, and SQ were put into a dataset called ‘Manual’.
-Note that results with p-values reported according APA guidelines are also included in dataset ‘Manual’, as this dataset contains all results related to explicitly stated hypotheses.
+To compare differences in statistical reporting errors between APA journals and non-APA journals, we also retrieved results of articles (325 in total) from the 2014-2016 volumes of three non-APA journals from Web of Science’s Journal Citation Reports (2016): ASR, AJS, and SQ.
+These were used in Gerber & Malhotra’s (2008) study on publication bias, which we wanted to replicate.
+Fully APA-reported results retrieved from all five journals using statcheck were put into a data set called ‘APA’, and p-values retrieved from all five journals by statcheck were put into a data set called ‘AllP’.
+Finally, we created a data set called ‘Hyp’, which contained reported p-values and statistical results related to explicitly stated hypotheses which were manually retrieved from ASR, AJS, and SQ.
+This means results with p-values reported according to the APA guidelines are also included in ‘Hyp’, as this data set contains all reproducible results related to explicitly stated hypotheses.

 Data collection

-For each journal in the Web of Science list of sociology journals, we verified if it explicitly required authors to adhere to the APA, ASA, Chicago and/or Harvard style guide and/or another external style guide.
+For each sociology journal in Web of Science’s Journal Citation Reports (2016), we verified if it explicitly required authors to adhere to the APA, ASA, Chicago and/or Harvard style guide and/or another external style guide.
 We also examined if journals explicitly required authors to follow their own journal’s style guide, and if they allowed authors to follow different style guides.
 There was explicitly required adherence to the own journal’s guidelines if one of the following expressions was found on the journal’s website: 1) ‘House style (guide) X’ or ‘Journal style (guide) X’, where X represents the journal’s name, or 2) ‘X (format) requirements’ or ‘X (format) requirements’, where again X represents the journal’s name.
 If some form of style guidelines was available, but there was no explicitly named style guide, a journal was put into the category ‘Other’.